iron-software/IronPdfJava.Examples/examples/ironpdf-set-custom-margins/README.md

 ***Based on <https://ironpdf.com/examples/ironpdf-set-custom-margins/>***

-IronPDF ordinarily generates new PDF documents with default margins of 25 millimeters on all sides.
-Nevertheless, it offers the flexibility for developers to configure distinct margin settings according to specific design requirements.
+IronPDF naturally creates PDF documents with default margins of 25 millimeters on all sides.
+Yet, it provides flexibility for developers to tailor these margins to meet specific layout requirements.

-Developers have the capability to establish custom margins for newly created PDFs through the `ChromePdfRenderOptions`.
-The provided code snippet demonstrates how to assign specified values for each margin: 20 millimeters for the left and right, and 40 millimeters for the top and bottom.
+Developers have the capability to customize margins for new PDF documents utilizing the `ChromePdfRenderOptions`.
+The example provided demonstrates setting specific custom margin values: 20 millimeters for the left and right margins, and 40 millimeters for the top and bottom margins.

-The customization of PDF margins can be tailored for various types of documents, such as letters, posters, and postcards.
-Alternatively, developers can produce borderless documents ideal for professional printing by setting each margin to zero millimeters.
-The `ChromePdfRenderOptions` object can be utilized with PDF rendering functions (`renderUrlAsPdf`, `renderHtmlAsPdf`, and `renderHtmlFileAsPdf`) to also include additional printing features like paper size, DPI, headers, and footers beyond mere margin adjustments.
-Further details about these customization features can be found in the [ChromePdfRenderOptions API Reference](https://ironpdf.com/docs/api/ironpdf.chromepdfrenderoptions/).
+You can adjust the PDF margins to be optimal for different types of documents such as letters, posters, and postcards—or to accommodate borderless formats ideal for professional printing needs by setting all margins to zero.
+Employ `ChromePdfRenderOptions` with methods like `renderUrlAsPdf`, `renderHtmlAsPdf`, and `renderHtmlFileAsPdf` to integrate other printing options such as paper size, DPI, and headers and footers, beyond just margins.
+For more details on these customizations, consult the [`ChromePdfRenderOptions` API Reference](https://ironpdf.com/object-reference/api/IronPdf.ChromePdfRenderOptions.html).

+The following code outlines the process:

+- Initializing `ChromePdfRenderOptions` enables the setting of specific margin sizes, measured in millimeters.
+- `ChromePdfRenderer`, a class from IronPDF, is then used to apply these defined rendering options.
+- By invoking the `renderHtmlAsPdf` method with basic HTML content, it illustrates the process of generating a PDF with the custom margins.
+- The PDF is subsequently saved as "output.pdf".

+Further explore customization capabilities through the [ChromePdfRenderOptions API](https://ironpdf.com/java/object-reference/api/com/ironsoftware/ironpdf/render/ChromePdfRenderOptions.html).